hecatia-elegua/hecatia-elegua.github.io/content/blog/2023-05-15-no-more-bit-fiddling/index.md

 let mouse_packet = 0b00011000_00000011_00001_0_1_0;
 ```

 For reading purposes, I delimit the different fields with `_`.
-As you can see, bit 0 is at the end of the value.
+As you can see, the left mouse button bit is at the end of the value.
 This is called little-endian (bit-) ordering.

 Our right mouse button is therby in the second-to-last bit (in this case, set to 1).
 So, if we want to have a value containing only the information that a right-click happened, we need to remove all other bits, by using a mask: